SmarterApp/TDS_EquationScorer/doc/quickstart.rst

 on my machine)

 Finally, in order to test the setup, you will need some way of sending a **POST** request to the Apache server.
-I use the excellent :program:`Fiddler` utility (http://fiddler2.com/get-fiddler), but you can use the utility of your choice.
+These instructions assume that you are using the :program:`Fiddler` utility (http://fiddler2.com/get-fiddler).
+If you prefer a different utility, then modify them accordingly.

 Download the Software
 +++++++++++++++++++++